quiltdata/t4/UserDocs.md

-This file documents the T4 Python API, `helium`. `helium` allows you to interact with your T4 instance in Python.
+This file documents the T4 Python API, `t4`. `t4` allows you to interact with your T4 instance in Python.

 ## Installation